-- 1 Use the head restraints designed for each respective seat. - 1 Adjust the head restraints to the correct position at all times. - Do not drive with the head restraints removed.
+- 1 Use the head restraints designed for each respective seat. - 1 Adjust the head restraints to the correct position at all times. - 1 After adjusting the head restraints, push down on them and make sure they are locked in position. - 1 Do not drive with the head restraints removed.

 1-3.
-Adjustable components (seats, mirrors, steering wheel) Seat belts n Correct use of the seat belts
+Adjustable components (seats, mirrors, steering wheel) Seat belts n Correct use of the seat belts n Fastening and releasing the seat belt